SS Francisco Morazan (1922)

 Francisco Morazan was a cargo ship that was built in 1922 as Arcadia by Deutsche Werft, Hamburg, for German owners.
 She was sold in 1934 and renamed Elbing.
 She was seized by the Allies in the River Elbe, Germany in May 1945, passed to the United Kingdom's Ministry of War Transport and renamed Empire Congress.
 In 1946, she was allocated to the Norwegian Government and renamed Brunes.

 Brunes was sold into merchant service in 1947 and renamed Skuld.
 In 1948, another sale saw her renamed Ringås.
 In 1958, she was sold to Liberia and renamed Los Mayas and then Francisco Morazan (for Francisco Morazán) the following year.
 She served until 29 November 1960 when she ran aground in Lake Michigan and was declared a total loss.
+In an intriguing twist of fate, the wreck is about 40 miles north of Arcadia Dunes and the village of Arcadia, Michigan.
+(Arcadia being the ship's original name.)

 Description

 The ship was built in 1922 by Deutsche Werft AG, Hamburg, as yard number 19.

 The ship was 234 ft 5 in long, with a beam of 36 ft 8 in.
 She had a depth of 17 ft 9 in, and a draught of 16 ft 6+1/2 in.
 She had a GRT of 1,141 and a NRT of 747, with a DWT of 2,097.

 As built, she was propelled by two steam turbines, double reduction geared, driving a single screw propeller.
 The turbines were built by Allgemeine Elektricitäts-Gesellschaft, Berlin.